libretro/RetroArch/README-mali_fbdev_r4p0.md

 It was meant to be used on Cubieboard/Cubieboard2/Cubietruck, but it should not be used on an Odroid X2/U2/U3 where a superior solution (RetroArch exynos video driver) is available.
-Fbdev implementation on Odroid harware is missing WAITFORVSYNC ioctl, so use Exynos driver there.
+Fbdev implementation on Odroid hardware is missing WAITFORVSYNC ioctl, so use Exynos driver there.

 This driver requires MALI r4p0 binary blobs for fbdev, and a kernel compatible with r4p0 binaries.